 Another VR training solution worth highlighting is from VirTra, a global provider of judgmental use of force training simulators.
 It provides training for police personnel in simulated scenarios filled with visual, auditory, and physical stimuli (e.g. the solution can simulate barking dogs, street noise, and other disturbing factors).

 In addition to these, CHC Helicopter, a provider of search and rescue helicopter services, adopted next-gen VR simulations to train its technical crew members in emergency procedures for high-risk search and rescue events in a safe, controlled, and realistic environment.
-This ground-breaking method was even accepted and acclaimed by the European Aviation Safety Agency (EASA) and Irish Aviation Authority (IAA).
+This ground-breaking method was even accepted and acclaimed by the European Aviation Safety Agency (EASA) and the Irish Aviation Authority (IAA).

 Virtual reality training in offshore